Global sensitivity analysis of asymmetric energy harvesters: Global sensitivity analysis

 \section{Global sensitivity analysis}

-This section presents the global sensitivity analysis background to study the bistable energy harvester dynamics.
-It provides relevant insights into the system in question and gives rise to model reduction schemes; for instance, it builds a simplified model by fixing relatively unimportant parameters to their nominal values and varying only the most influential parameters \cite{Sudret2020PCA}.
+This section presents the global sensitivity analysis framework to study the bistable energy harvester dynamics.
+Relevant insights are provided into the system in question that allows model reduction schemes; for instance, it builds a simplified model by fixing relatively unimportant parameters to their nominal values and varying only the most influential parameters \cite{Sudret2020PCA}.
 The global sensitivity analysis method adopted is a variance decomposition that writes the dynamical system response as a sum of each input variable's individual and combined contributions.
-The Sobol indices, established in \cite{29_Sobol}, are based on the variance method, quantifying the contribution of each parameter concerning the total variance of the model.
+The Sobol indices, established in \cite{29_Sobol} quantifies the contribution of each parameter concerning the total variance of the model.
 It has recently been used in many works, with high impact research, as in \cite{Alemazkoor,Lund}.
 One of its main advantages is dealing with nonlinear and non-parameterized models and providing a quantitative and qualitative classification.